pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-update.hbs.md

 # Tanzu apps workload update

-This topic helps you update the configuration of an existing workload.
+This topic tells you how to use the Tanzu Apps CLI `apps workload update` command to update the configuration of an existing workload.

 ## <a id="synopsis"></a> Synopsis